 Where Do Northern Blacktail Rattlesnakes Live in Arizona?

-Northern Blacktail Rattlesnakes are everywhere in Arizona, south of the Grand Canyon.
+Northern Blacktail Rattlesnakes live in mountainous areas and are found everywhere in Arizona, south of the Grand Canyon.

 How Dangerous Are Northern Blacktail Rattlesnakes?